-You can use your mobility scooter or mobility aid such as a wheelchair on public transport.
-There are maximum dimensions and other considerations you need to check before purchasing a mobility aid for accessing public transport.
+You can use your mobility aid such as a mobility scooter or power wheelchair on public transport.
+There are considerations you need to check before purchasing a mobility aid for accessing public transport.
 If you need a mobility scooter that you can use on public transport such as busses and trains call us and ask us about the options we have available.

-Transperth has set out guidelines for the type of mobility scooter that can be safely used on their network.
+Transperth has set out specific guidelines for the type of mobility aid that can be safely used on their network.
 We have summarised the information for you below.
 The direct link to this information can be found by clicking here: USING MOBILITY AIDS ON PUBLIC TRANSPORT

-Some mid and large sized mobility scooters are too large to take on board public transport.
+Some mid and large sized mobility scooters are too large and can’t be taken on board public transport.
 Please carefully note all the specifications below so that you can purchase your mobility scooter with confidence.
 If in doubt, give us a call and we can help you with your public transport queries.
 We have mobility scooters that are suitable for public transport.

-- Fit entirely inside within a 1300 mm by 800 mm space – this is the size of the allocated places on buses, trains and ferries.
+- Fit entirely within a 1300 mm x 800 mm space – this is the size of the allocated places on buses, trains and ferries.

-- Weigh less than 300 kg including you and an assistant if you have one – this is the safe weight limit of boarding devices such as ramps.
+- Weigh less than 300 kg including your device, user and an assistant if you have one – this is the safe weight limit of ramps and other boarding devices

 - Be able to move backwards and forwards when required.